- The U.S. electric grid brings power to millions of homes and businesses via a vast network of transmission and distribution lines.

-- President Biden has proposed major investments to overhaul the grid, but his plans could encounter delays and opposition.
+- President Biden has proposed overhauling the grid, but his plans could face legal and political hurdles.

 A vast network of power plants, transmission lines, and distribution centers together make up the U.S. electric grid.
 The grid constantly balances the supply and demand for the energy that powers everything from industry to household appliances.
 Out of sight for most, the grid usually only comes to public attention due to large-scale failures, such as the blackouts that struck Texas in early 2021.

 Extreme weather events influenced by climate change and vulnerability to cyberattacks have raised concerns about the grid’s reliability.
 Emissions from electricity generation are a substantial driver of climate change, and there is an urgent need to transition away from fossil fuel–based power.
 But a June 2022 Supreme Court ruling constrained the ability of the Environmental Protection Agency (EPA) to regulate emissions from power plants, which means the grid could continue to rely on fossil fuels.